hirememorey/yesand-music/QUICKSTART.md

 ## What This Is

-YesAnd Music is an AI-powered MIDI editing system that provides contextual intelligence and musical problem-solving through natural language commands.
-It works with your existing DAW workflow, including direct integration with Ardour DAW.
+YesAnd Music is an AI-powered musical collaborator that provides contextual intelligence and musical problem-solving through natural language conversation.
+It works with your existing DAW workflow, including direct integration with Ardour DAW, and can engage in musical dialogue to help you create, improve, and understand music.

 ## Prerequisites

 - macOS (tested on macOS 15.5)
 - Python 3.8+
+- OpenAI API key (for conversational AI features)
 - A DAW (GarageBand, Logic Pro, or Ardour with file-based integration)

 ## 1. Setup (2 minutes)